timblaktu/wupdedup/docs/ARCHITECTURE.md

 ## Conclusion

-The wupdedup-rs architecture provides a solid foundation for multicloud storage management with clear separation of concerns, extensible design patterns, and performance-oriented implementation.
+The wupdedup architecture provides a solid foundation for multicloud storage management with clear separation of concerns, extensible design patterns, and performance-oriented implementation.
 The use of Rust ensures memory safety and performance while the modular design allows for easy extension and maintenance.